geoserver/geoserver/doc/en/user/source/community/elasticsearch/index.rst

 Grid Strategy
 ^^^^^^^^^^^^^
-``gridStrategy``: Parameter to identify the ``mil.nga.giat.process.elasticsearch.GeoHashGrid`` implementation that will be used to convert each geohashgrid bucket into a raster value (number).
+``gridStrategy``: Parameter to identify the ``org.geoserver.process.elasticsearch.GeoHashGrid`` implementation that will be used to convert each geohashgrid bucket into a raster value (number).

 .. list-table::
    :widths: 20 20 20 40